maryrosegithub21/AI-Mock-Interview-Back/README.md

 }'

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgements
 Google Generative AI SDK
 Express.js
 dotenv
 body-parser

-Feel free to customize this README file further based on your specific ne
+Feel free to customize this README file further based on your specific needs and project details.